German interracial marriage debate (1912): Results

 At the end of its debate, the Reichstag passed a resolution on 8 May 1912 that asked the government to draw up a law to "ensure the validity of marriages between whites and natives in all German colonies" and to determine the rights of illegitimate children.
 203 deputies (Social Democrats, Centre and some Free-minders) voted Yea, 133 voted Nay, and 1 abstained.
-However, this law was never drawn up or passed as World War I began only two years later, at the end of which Germany lost all her colonies.
+However, this law was never drawn up or passed as World War I began only two years later, at the end of which Germany lost all its colonies.